 Pour the peaches into a 12 inch cast iron skillet or dutch oven.

 Evenly pour the cake mix over the top of the peaches.
+Stir if desired but not required.

 Carefully dot with butter.